+While the Negative Introspection axiom might not be true as the most general epistemic axiom, Fagin, Halpern, Moses, and Vardi point out that it is ``appropriate for many multi-agent systems applications'', such as the analysis of the muddy children puzzle, knowledge bases, games of imperfect information, and message-passing systems~\cite[p.18]{fhmv95}.
+In spite of its limitations, S5 has been accepted as the standard epistemic logic in the modern literature~\cite{aa16jlc,abvs10jal,dhk07,mv04}.
+There also have been suggestions to consider modal systems in between S4 and S5 ~\cite{k76}, \cite[p.82]{l78}.

-We refer to the knowledge formed by a finite number of pieces of evidence as {\em attainable} knowledge and to the knowledge that formed by a potentially infinite number of pieces of evidence simply as knowledge.
-The main technical result of this article is a sound and complete logical system with two modalities that capture individual properties of the two types of knowledge as well as the properties that connect these two types of knowledge.
+The purpose of this paper is not to settle the discussion about the merits of S4 vs. S5, but to highlight the difference between these two systems from the viewpoint of an evidence-based semantics.
+The main technical result of our work is a sound and complete logical system with two modalities that capture individual properties of the attainable knowledge and of the omniscience as well as the properties that connect these two types of knowledge.